keanus-dog/primescaffold.github.io/index.md

 Welcome to the public site for the Prime Scaffold Hypothesis — a theory proposing that memory systems form resilient structures known as "Primes" through distributed redundancy and coactivation.

 >
-> i/Redundancy ≠ Wastefulness; indeed, it may be indispensible to inference/i
+> Redundancy ≠ Wastefulness; indeed, it may be indispensible to inference
 >

 Explore the theory, diagrams, and musings from P Schroezinger & CG Workmüd